A variational approach to dimension-free self-normalized concentration: Simulation Details

 \paragraph{Figure~\ref{fig:gt_and_subg_boundaries}} In both figures we take $d=10$, $U_0= I_d$, and $V_t = U_0 + \sum_{k\leq t}X_kX_k^\intercal$ where $X_k$ is chosen based on UCB in a linear bandit setting.
 In particular, $X_k$ is the eigenvector corresponding to the maximum eigenvalue of $V_{k-1}^{-1}$.

-\paragraph{Figure~\ref{fig:subgamma}.} We take $U_0 = I_d$ and $d=20$.
-For the first 100 time steps, we make a full rank update in order t o grow the minimum eigenvalue sufficiently.
+\paragraph{Figure~\ref{fig:subgamma}.} We take $U_0 = I_d$ and $d=20$ and $c=1$.
+For the first 100 time steps, we make a full rank update in order to sufficiently grow the minimum eigenvalue.
 These updates are dampened based on the size of the eigenvalue, however, so there is still anisotropic growth of the matrix.
 The dampening factor is 1 for the top eigenvector (i.e., corresponding to the largest eigenvalue) and 0.1 for the bottom, with a linear interpolation between 1 and 0.1 in the remaining directions.

 After 100 timesteps, we make rank $k$ updates to the matrix (in the directions corresponding to the top $k$ eigenvalues).
 That is,